qwo/blog/content/post/dominion-enterprises-hack-university-hackathon-2.md

 =====
 <img width="300" height="300" src="https://lh4.googleusercontent.com/-5PpC1BjbVs8/Uv44fmNPDeI/AAAAAAAACXE/mCeMokuXAnc/w1484-h1090-no/20140206_092115_483.jpg" alt="Kick off, 7 Schools and 9 teams from Virginia">

-A hackathon, also known as a hack day, hackfest or codefest,is an event in which computer programmers and others involved in software development, including graphic designers, interface designers and project managers, collaborate intensively on software projects.
+A hackathon, also known as a hack day, hack fest or code fest, is an event in which computer programmers and others involved in software development, including graphic designers, interface designers, and project managers, collaborate intensively on software projects.

-This was Dominion's Seventh hackathon and second edition of HackU, a hackathon where schools were invited across Virginia.
-Paired with three coaches and given 24 hours, each team was read a challenge on gameification and set off to build something.
+This was Dominion's Seventh hackathon and the second edition of HackU, a hackathon where schools were invited across Virginia.
+Paired with three coaches and given 24 hours, each team was read a challenge on gamification and set off to build something.
 None of the members of our team had more that a few hours of experience with titanium and almost none with Lanica.

 The inspiration
 ======
-The concept of the game came from staring off the 20th floor of Dominion Enterprises.
-We were using the windows as white boards, and one of our team mates suggested a game where you dodged obstacles and projectiles on a motorcycle.
+The concept of the game came from looking off the 20th floor of Dominion Enterprises.
+We were using the windows as white boards, and one of our teammates suggested a game where you dodged obstacles and projectiles on a motorcycle.
 But then we thought it would be more fun to be the one chucking the obstacles.

 We wanted to make a game where you are a person on a top of a building who is pelting moving vehicles below.
-It evolved when we wanted to make our miscrenent into a hero; We made the objective to egg to protect and the egger, a grouchy grandma.
+It evolved when we wanted to make our mischievous egger into a hero; We made the objective to egg cars to protect and the egger, a grouchy grandma.

 <img width="300" height="300" src="https://lh4.googleusercontent.com/-rfLUY1Fd8jE/Uv44fvkVwiI/AAAAAAAACW8/HoNxubjXnbw/w1484-h1090-no/20140206_101159_118.jpg" alt="the team">

 <img width="300" height="300" src="https://lh4.googleusercontent.com/-MktpVd_FsJM/Uv44gH65sNI/AAAAAAAACXA/zBl6XFQuV5Q/w1484-h1090-no/20140206_094004_208.jpg" alt="Looking 20 floors down ">

 Neighborhood Watch was thus hatched.
-A pack of reckless motorists have invaded your neighborhood.
+A pack of reckless motorists has invaded your neighborhood.
 Protect your neighbors as they cross the street by egging the cars before anyone gets hurt.

 Playstore = https://play.google.com/store/apps/details?id=com.DWS.neighborhoodwatch
 Github:  https://github.com/stanzheng/HackU2